 Hauling boats wasn’t the only task Edna G fulfilled.
 She also executed several rescue operations after large storms or collisions on Lake Superior.
 Additionally, she assisted in fighting boat fires, flaming ore docks, and, occasionally, burning structures along the waterfront.

 According to historical logbooks, Edna G accommodated touring passengers.
 For the time, her interior was quite lavish: she featured polished birch paneling and brass fittings.
 The crew included a cook, and the living quarters could host 4-5 passengers.

 “One newspaper article from the early 20th century recalls that a Senator, a Congressman, and other high-ranking officials took the tug for a weeklong fishing junket on the North Shore.”

 Saving Survivors of the Madeira Shipwreck

 One member of the 10-man crew, Scandinavian Fred Benson, courageously grabbed a line and jumped the ship’s deck to a rock at the base of the cliff.
 Braving the storm, Benson climbed atop the 60-foot cliff and dropped his rock-weighted line onto Madeira’s deck, rescuing three trapped men.
 He then dropped a line onto the stern deck, saving five more men.
 Miraculously, only the first mate lost his life as he tried to climb to safety.
-Two days later, Edna G rescued the survivors and also recovered the body of the first mate.
+Two days later, Edna G rescued the survivors and recovered the first mate’s body.

 Twenty vessels suffered damage from the Mataafa storm.
-It was then that the Pittsburg Company campaigned for the government-funded construction of the Split Rock Lighthouse, which the government erected in 1910.
+Then, the Pittsburg Company campaigned for the government-funded construction of the Split Rock Lighthouse, which the government erected in 1910.
 The light station likely owes its existence to the tragic storm.
 However, experts predict it wouldn’t have averted such a disastrous storm.